ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         :file:`host_vars/` can contain a file named after each hostname in the inventory file, in :term:`YAML` format.
-This provides a convenient place to assign variables to the host without having to embed them in the :term:`inventory` file.
+This provides a convenient place to assign variables to the host without having to embed them in the :term:`inventory <Inventory>` file.
 The Host Vars file can also be used to define complex data structures that can't be represented in the inventory file.

     Idempotency